 2.10 This is not an all-inclusive list of unsportsmanlike

 2.11 A participant shall be disqualified for unsafe gun handling.
-This includes, but is not limited to: handling a gun while people are down range, handling a gun on a stage without permission of the range officer, dropping a loaded or unloaded gun, pointing a gun, loaded or unloaded at their self or another person.
+This includes, but is not limited to: handling a gun while people are down range, handling a gun on a stage without permission of the range officer, pointing a gun, loaded or unloaded at their self or another person.

-2.14 Re-holstering a loaded or unloaded pistol after the timer has started and before instructed by the RO to “holster” at the end of a stage is not allowed and is a Stage DQ.
+2.12 Re-holstering a loaded or unloaded pistol after the timer has started and before instructed by the RO to “holster” at the end of a stage is not allowed and is a Match DQ.